troZee/-swift-support/README.md

 # react-native-swift-support

-Here you have an official guide, how to do this
+Here you have an official guide:

 ⚠️⚠️⚠️ https://github.com/react-native-community/RNNewArchitectureLibraries/tree/feat/turbomodule-swift ⚠️⚠️⚠️

 Swift support for TM